 The Company entered into an agreement, commencing on June 8, 2021, through the earlier of the Company's consummation of a Business Combination and its liquidation, to pay an affiliate of the Sponsor a total of up to \$10,000 per month for office space, administrative and support services.
-For the three months ended June 30, 2021 and for the period from February 12, 2021 (inception) through June 30, 2021, the Company incurred \$10,000 in fees for these services, of which such amount is included in accounts payable and accrued expenses in the accompanying balance sheet.
+For the three months ended September 30, 2021 and for the period from February 12, 2021 (inception) through September 30, 2021, the Company incurred \$30,000 and \$40,000 in fees for these services, of which such amount is included in accrued expenses in the accompanying condensed balance sheet.